 Creating it can be pretty messy with a food grater, but you can easily put a head of cauliflower (chopped in 3 or 4 large chunks) into your food processor instead.
 A quick zap and you’ll have “rice” right before your eyes.
 If that’s too much work, you can find ready-to-go cauliflower rice in the freezer section at Trader Joe’s and other grocery stores (or buy it on Amazon).

-We have three 3 great cauliflower rice recipes here on Diabetes Strong:
+We have several cauliflower rice recipes here on Diabetes Strong:

 Edamame/Mung Bean Pasta